This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

-Passengers can rent a car if they are 25 years and older, and have held a valid driving licence for at least 12 months.
-However, the car rental availability is likely to be low due to high demand.
+Passengers can rent a car if they are 25 years and older, and have held a valid driving license for at least 12 months.
+However, car rental availability is likely to be low due to high demand.

 Furthermore, visit or business visa holders can drive for up to fifteen (15) days from arrival with their home country license or six (6) months with an international license.
-GCC licence holders can drive for up to three (3) months from arrival.
-To extend this, travellers will need to apply for a temporary Qatar driving licence.
+GCC license holders can drive for up to three (3) months from arrival.
+To extend this, travellers will need to apply for a temporary Qatar driving license.

-Additionally, travellers can also avail of the taxi services from the Karwa application or directly contact them on +974 800 8294 (toll-free) for booking.
-Passengers can also book rideshares with Uber and Careem.
+Additionally, travellers can also avail of the taxi services from the Karwa application or directly contact them at +974 800 8294 (toll-free) for booking.
+Passengers can also book ride shares with Uber and Careem.

 Cycling and e-scooters